-The MTi-7 and MTi-G-710 can use various sensors to estimate the heading.
-Next to the magnetometers and gyroscope integration as in the MTi 10-series and MTi 100-series, the most accurate heading can be extracted by comparing GNSS-acceleration and acceleration from the accelerometers.
+The MTi-7, MTi-670 and MTi-G-710 can use various sensors to estimate the heading.
+Next to the magnetometers and gyroscope integration, the most accurate heading can be extracted by comparing GNSS-acceleration and acceleration from the accelerometers.
 This does require dynamics.

 In the following 4 steps (example), the heading is successful estimated: